prat-man/ConkyAwesome/README.md

            > https://www.fontsquirrel.com/fonts/dejavu-sans-mono<br/>

-3. &nbsp;Copy ".conkyrc" file and ".conky-awesome-assets" directory to the home directory.<br/>
+3. &emsp;Copy ".conkyrc" file and ".conky-awesome-assets" directory to the home directory.<br/>

-4. &nbsp;Open the file ".conkyrc" in the home directory with a text editor, search for "2278277" and replace it with the WOEID of your own location.<br/>
+4. &emsp;Open the file ".conkyrc" in the home directory with a text editor, search for "2278277" and replace it with the WOEID of your own location.<br/>
-   &nbsp;To find your WOEID, browse or search for your city from the Yahoo Weather home page:  http://weather.yahoo.com/<br/>
+   &emsp;To find your WOEID, browse or search for your city from the Yahoo Weather home page:  http://weather.yahoo.com/<br/>
-   &nbsp;The WOEID is in the URL of the forecast page for that city.<br/>
+   &emsp;The WOEID is in the URL of the forecast page for that city.<br/>

-5. &nbspAdd "conky" to your Startup Applications.<br/>
+5. &emsp;Add "conky" to your Startup Applications.<br/>
-   &nbspNote: Replace USERNAME with your username.<br/>
+   &emsp;Note: Replace USERNAME with your username.<br/>

-6. &nbsp;Reboot or log out and log back in.<br/><br/>
+6. &emsp;Reboot or log out and log back in.<br/><br/>